Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

 **Please note:** There is a [Glossary](../glossary.md) with relevant terms to help guide installation.

-## Assumptions / Prerequisites
+## Assumptions

-* Comfortability with ISLE.
-Recommend first setting up the [ISLE Test Site](../02_installation_test/ild_installation_guide.md) (`isle.localdomain`).
-If you have already done this, please proceed.
+* You are comfortable with ISLE.
+We recommend first setting up the [ISLE Test Site](../02_installation_test/ild_installation_guide.md) (`isle.localdomain`).

-* Host server that conforms to the spcifications outlined and has followed the appropriate setup and configuration instructions in the [New ISLE section](../01_installation_host_server) of the guide.

-* All directions depend on the type of local computer used to connect via browser to Islandora.
+* You understand that all directions in this guide depend on the type of local computer used to connect via browser to Islandora.
 The instructions below assume a MacOS or Linux laptop or workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.

+## Prerequisites
+* A host server that conforms to the specifications outlined in - and has followed the appropriate setup and configuration instructions in - the [New ISLE section](../01_installation_host_server) of the guide.

+* You have disk space on - or mounted to - the host server large enough to store a **copy** of your fedora data store

+* You also have adequate storage space available for the ISLE host server to accommodate a working copy of a production Islandora's associated configurations and data.

+* You have access to the ISLE host server from your local workstation via SSH as the `islandora` user with sudo privileges.

-* Have a web domain name that works (i.e. is set up with a DNS entry you can make changes to if needed)
+* You have a web domain name that works (i.e. is set up with a DNS entry you can make changes to if needed)

-* Have [SSL Certificates](../glossary.md#systems) previously created for the web domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_) OR: Use the [Let's Encrypt guide](../07_appendices/configuring-lets-encrypt.md) to generate and install SSL Certificates.
+* You have [SSL Certificates](../glossary.md#systems) previously created for the web domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_) OR: Use the [Let's Encrypt guide](../07_appendices/configuring-lets-encrypt.md) to generate and install SSL Certificates.

-* ISLE project has been cloned to BOTH your local computer AND the ISLE host server
+* You have cloned the ISLE repository to BOTH your local computer AND the ISLE host server

-* Disk space on or mounted to the Host Server large enough to store a **copy** of your fedora data store

-* Access to that server from your local workstation via SSH (`islandora` user with sudo privileges)

-* Access to the current Islandora production server
+* You have access to the current Islandora production server(s)

-* Usernames/Passwords for key parts of your stack which are used **for** the migration.
+* You have usernames and passwords for key parts of your current Islandora production environment which will be used **for** the migration.
+The next steps will walk you through finding this information.

+    0. Login to your current Islandora production server.
+If your current production environment is located across multiple servers, you may need to check more than one server to find this information.
-    1. Finding your Drupal MySQL username, password, and database
+    1. To find your Drupal MySQL username, password, and database run the following command:
       * `grep --include=filter-drupal.xml -rnw -e 'dbname.*user.*password.*"' / 2>/dev/null`
       * Example output:
          ```connection server="localhost" port="3306" dbname="**islandora**" user="**drupalIslandora**" password="**Kjs8n5zQXfPNhZ9k**"
          ```
-         * Username: copy the value from `user=`
+         1. Username: copy the value from `user=`
-         * Password: copy the value from `password=`
+         2. Password: copy the value from `password=`
-         * Database: copy the value from `dbname=`
+         3. Database: copy the value from `dbname=`

-    2. Finding your Fedora MySQL username, password, and database
+    2. To find your Fedora MySQL username, password, and database run the following command:
       * `grep --include=fedora.fcfg -rnw -e 'name="dbUsername"' -e 'name="dbPassword"' -e 'name="jdbcURL"' / 2>/dev/null`
       * This command _will_ print multiple lines.
 The first three lines are important but please save the rest (just in case).
       * Example output: